iago1460/django-radio/docs/source/installation/install_web_app.rst

 .. note::

-    If you see an error related with postgress sql just run the command again
+    If you see an error related with postgre sql wait a minute and just run the command again

 Now that the server’s running, visit http://127.0.0.1/